7budi/CY-SEC/FIRST.md

 ## Metasploit
 -Is a tool not only for enumerating it can be used for scanning and even privilege escalation.
 ***NOTE:*** One should know how to gather information very well that will make exploiting easier.
+-Searchsploit is a tool used to find manual for exploiting offline in terminal.